thng01/thng01.github.io/_notes/HackTheBox/SOC/Detecting-Windows-Attacks-with-Splunk.md

 I created this note to document my journey, revise what I’ve learned, and share detailed write-ups of HTB SOC Job Path.
 My goal is to strengthen my investigation, detection, and analysis skills while preparing for my career in a Security Operations Center.

+You will not find any flag nor answer for questions in this blog, but only my summary as well as thought-process after learning this module.
+I encourage trying to understand and solve the question on your own, and come back to see if we share the same approach or see a difference aspect of the problem.

+Enjoy!

 ### Detecting Common User/Domain Recon